 Government Experience

-• During an eight-month trial, convicted CEO and COO of a publicly-traded company for a complex $200 million accounting fraud, securities fraud and insider trading (U.S. v.
+• Convicted the CEO and COO of a publicly traded company following an eight-month jury trial involving a complex $200 million accounting fraud, securities fraud and insider trading (U.S. v.
 Brooks).

-• Led investigation and successful prosecution of seven defendants, including after a six-week trial, for their roles in a $400 million securities fraud (U.S. v.
+• Led the investigation and successful prosecution of seven defendants, including after a six-week jury trial, for their roles in a $400 million securities fraud (U.S. v.
 Ciccone).

 • Tried the highest-ranking public official in Nassau County and his spouse for bribery and obstruction of justice (U.S. v.
 Mangano).

-• Prosecuted 15 members and associates of the Pagan’s Outlaw Motorcycle Gang for racketeering, attempted murder and weapons offenses (U.S. v.
+• Prosecuted members and associates of the Pagan’s Outlaw Motorcycle Gang for racketeering (RICO), attempted murder and weapons offenses (U.S. v.
 Ebeling).

-• Conducted numerous racketeering trials involving murder, rape, sex trafficking, witness tampering, robbery and narcotics trafficking (U.S. v.
+• Conducted multiple racketeering (RICO) trials involving violent and organized criminal activity, including murder, sex trafficking, witness tampering, robbery and narcotics trafficking (U.S. v.
 Lewis, U.S. v.
 Davis, U.S. v.
 Osborne, and U.S. v.
 Smith).

-• As the acting chief of the Business and Securities Fraud section, supervised 13 attorneys responsible for prosecuting complex frauds, including the trial of senior executives of a hedge fund with more than $1 billion in assets under management responsible for operating a scheme to defraud bondholders of an energy company (U.S. v.
+• As the Acting Chief of the Business and Securities Fraud Section, supervised more than a dozen attorneys responsible for prosecuting complex frauds, including the trial of senior executives of a hedge fund with more than $1 billion in assets under management involved in a scheme to defraud bondholders (U.S. v.
 Nordlicht).

-• As the deputy chief of the Long Island Criminal Division, supervised an office that serviced a population of 2.8 million people, led 17 prosecutors, and coordinated with numerous federal agencies and more than 30 local police departments.
+• As Deputy Chief of the Long Island Criminal Division, supervised 17 prosecutors and oversaw an office serving a population of approximately 2.8 million people, coordinating with federal agencies and more than 30 local police departments.

 Professional Highlights